 WWoofing

 If you’ve ever been interested in volunteering on an organic farm, this might be the gig for you.
 WWOOF (Worldwide Opportunities on Organic Farms) brings together volunteers and farmers.
 You’ll work a set number of hours in exchange for room and board.
-No previous farming experience is required.

 Flight Attendant

+This is one of those jobs that require travel as part of the career.
 Flight attendants wages vary depending on the airline, and new employees don’t have a great choice of shifts or destinations.
 That said, you can still score some great flights while being paid.
 Airline employees often get substantial discounts on airfare for themselves and their family.
 Some airlines even allow you to pass on discounts to specified friends.

 Pilot

 While this is out of the reach of most of us, those with flight experience can score great flights.
-To become a pilot, you’ll need over 250 hours of flight experience, perfect vision, a clear criminal record and good health.
+To become a pilot, you’ll need over 250 hours of flight experience, decent vision, a clear criminal record and good health.

 Technical Writer or Editor